Guide to Work, Study, Travel and Living Abroad

 International internships are available worldwide

 How?
 Tuition-based study abroad internships sponsored by universities provide credit towards your degree.
 Financial aid can usually be used to help meet expenses.
 Tuition costs range widely.
 Unpaid, non-academic internships account for the majority of internships, both in the U.S. and abroad.
 If living costs are high, these may be as expensive as tuition-charging internships but without the benefits of credit and financial aid.
-The main benefit of such internships will be professionally-related experience and better prospects for career positions.
+The main advantage of such internships will be professionally-related experience and better prospects for career positions.

 Volunteer positions abroad sometimes provide room and board, which can make them less expensive than unpaid internships.
 The Peace Corps pays over $8,000 pre-tax, although this is a two-year commitment.
 Repayment of educational loans can often be deferred during volunteer work (check with your lender and the volunteer agency).
 Volunteer positions may be the best option for those interested in careers having to do with developing countries.